w3c/wai-curricula/content/content-author/clear-content.md

 Students should be able to:

 * explain how clear, easy to understand, and easy to read content is essential for some people with disabilities
-* provide clear content depending on context, audience, and resource by using:
+* provide clear content based on context, audience, and resource, by using:
   * appropriate words based on audience and context
   * short sentences
   * active voice